 To hear from us in person, join us on May 2 at the Getty Villa for the lively discussion Attic Pots and Atomic Particles.

-Connect with more “Attic Pots and Atomic Particles” content from this week’s Getty Voices:
+Connect with more “Attic Pots and Atomic Particles” content on social media:

 - What is attic pottery?
 A small sample of some the gorgeous black-figure and red-figure pots in the Getty Museum collection.

 - Clay is more complex than meets the eye.
 How did ancient people make clay so consistent?
 Scientists at the Villa are trying to replicate the process.

 - Ancient brushes were as fine as a single hair!
 Take a closer look at what Athena’s Eyelashes look like under intense magnification.